Bioconductor/bioconductor_docker/README.md

 Here we expose port `8787` on this publicly accessible FQDN.
 You may have to choose a different "dns-name-label" to avoid conflicts.
-By default, the username for RStudio is "rstudio" (similar to the official bioconductor docker image).
-Here we set the password for RStudio to 'bioc' in the environment variable configuration.
+By default, the username for RStudio is "rstudio".
+Here we set the password for user "rstudio" to "bioc" in the environment variable configuration.
 The `--cpu` and `--memory` (in GB) configurations can also be customized to your needs.
-By default, ACI have 1 cpu core and 1.5GB of memory assigned.
+By default, ACI have 1 CPU core and 1.5 GB of memory assigned.

 To learn more about what you can configure and customize when creating